Barriers in Addiction Treatment for Women

 Please Keep in Mind – Outpatient Treatment is an Option

-Many single moms forgo the substance use disorder treatment they desperately need because they simply cannot afford to take time off from work.
+Many single mothers forgo the substance use disorder treatment they desperately need because they simply cannot afford to take time off from work.
 We want you to know that you can get help for a problem with addiction and keep your job if you need to attend an inpatient 28-day program.
 Please keep this in mind.

 What is IOP?